 For the last few years, APS-C digital photography has been battling the war of relevancy, trying to find its place in photography among enthusiast and professionals.
 Some people love APS-C, for others, it’s just not good enough.

 In this Fujifilm X-T3 review, I’ll be going over a few things you don’t see most people or reviews talking about.
 I won’t dive to deep into the nitty-gritty of the specs, rather we’ll take an in depth look at what X-T3 is really all about; the user interface, how you can customize camera output and the experience of using it, with some beautiful specs sprinkled on top of course.

 An actual in-camera speed test between all the most popular micro SD memory cards to compare how each performs in the DJI Mavic 2 Pro and Zoom.

-Use this guide to find the best performing memory cards for the Canon M5.
+Use this guide to find the best memory cards for your Mavic 2.

 The depth of field calculator allows you to find the depth of field of any aperture of any lens at any distance.
 The depth of field calculator also includes a 35mm equivalency calculation so you can see equivalent lens crop and depth of a given aperture on smaller or larger sensor cameras compared to full frame 35mm.

 The Fujifilm X-T3 is now available for order and it looks like it launched with quite a few accessories.
 This a list of all the best accessories for the X-T3 updated as more come of course.
 As always I’ll go though, try out anything new and do individual reviews to find which accessories and gear are the best for the Fujifilm X-T3.

 The moment has arrived.
 The Fujifilm X-T3 is officially announced!